2570 BC: The Great Pyramid of Giza Completed

 TOC is an overall management philosophy that is geared to help organisations continually achieve their goal.
 The title comes from the view that any manageable system is limited in achieving more of its goal by a small number of constraints, and there is always, at least, one constraint.
 The TOC process seeks to identify the constraint and restructure the rest of the organisation by using Five Focusing Steps.
 The methods and algorithms from TOC went on to form the basis of Critical Chain Project Management.

 1986 Scrum Named as a Project Management Style

 Scrum is an agile software development model based on multiple small teams working in an intensive and interdependent manner.
-In their paper, 'The New New Product Development Game' (Harvard Business Review, 1986) Takeuchi and Nonaka named Scrum as a project management style.
-Later they elaborated on it in, 'The Knowledge Creating Company' (Oxford University Press, 1995).
-Although Scrum is intended for management of software development projects, it can be used to run software maintenance teams, or as a general project and programme management approach.
+In their paper, 'The New New Product Development Game' (Harvard Business Review, 1986), Takeuchi and Nonaka named Scrum as a project management style.
+Later they elaborated on it in 'The Knowledge Creating Company' (Oxford University Press, 1995).
+Although Scrum is intended to manage software development projects, it can be used to run software maintenance teams or as a general project and programme management approach.

 1987: A Guide to the Project Management Body of Knowledge (PMBOK Guide) Published by PMI

 First published by the PMI as a white paper in 1987, the PMBOK Guide was an attempt to document and standardise accepted project management information and practices.
 The first edition was published in 1996, followed by a second in 2000 and a third in 2004.
 The guide is one of the essential tools in the project management profession today and has become the global standard for the industry.